Hadrianxx/DFS-Analytics-Toolbox/Docker/README.md

 ## Windows 10 Pro / Docker for Windows hosting
 TBD

+## Windows 7+ Docker Toolbox hosting
+TBD

 ## The persistent workspace mechanism
-The Docker image contains the platform software and a user home workspace.
+The Docker image contains the platform software and a user home directory.
 You can run the service and upload and download notebooks while the service is running, but `docker-compose` doesn't retain data after it shuts the service down.
 I've found that a persistent workspace shared with the host is more convenient.

     During the image build, `docker` creates a full Jupyter notebook server virtual environment in the `dfstools` user's home directory. `docker` also creates a `VOLUME` - a mount point in Linux terminology - which the notebook user will see as the `Projects` directory on the Jupyter home tab.